-If an employee believes their employment was terminated for a prohibited reason, they may make a claim under anti-discrimination legislation or in the general protection's jurisdiction.
+If an employee believes their employment was terminated for a prohibited reason, they may make a claim under anti-discrimination legislation or in the general protection's jurisdiction under the Fair Work Act 2009.
 Compensation and other awards can be sought.